Privacy Policy

 Who is responsible for your data

-The controller of your personal data is Universal Identity Protocol.
+The controller of your personal data — for account and dashboard data — is Universal Identity Protocol.

 - General contact: [email protected]